2206532/CS220AU-DP-2022/README.md

 ## Testing AI Artwork Generators

 I decided to try and create my own AI artwork using different free AI generators.
-To test these generators, I decided to pick one description to input into all of the generators to get the most accurate result.
+To test these generators, I decided to pick one prompt to input into all of the generators to get the most accurate result.
 This was:

 #### “a ginger cat sat on a pile of books in a forest”.